Federal labour standards for interns and student interns

 Standard hours of work

-As a student intern, your standard hours of work are the same as federally regulated employees.
+As a student intern, your standard hours of work are the same as employees in federally regulated industries or workplaces.
 However, because student interns are not compensated with overtime pay, you cannot exceed the standard hours of work when performing activities for an employer.

 Modified work schedule